 - Master of Arts in Special Education: Emphasis – Gifted and Talented Specialist

-These programs are accredited by the National Council for Accreditation of Teacher Education (NCATE), the Colorado Department of Education (CDE) as well as the Council on Education of the Deaf (CED) and the Association of Education and Rehabilitation of the Blind and Visually Impaired (AER).
+These programs are accredited by the Colorado Department of Education (CDE), as well as the Council on Education of the Deaf (CED), and the Association of Education and Rehabilitation of the Blind and Visually Impaired (AER).
 Accredited programs must adhere to stringent professional training guidelines that are designed to provide consistency among training programs.
-Attending an NCATE accredited program will assist you in national certification, licensure, and future admittance to doctoral programs in special education.

 - Admission Procedures